Lehnin2/blueMind/README.md

-# EcoPêche - Fish Disease Detection System
+# FishHealth - Fish Disease Detection System

 This project is a fish disease detection application that allows users to upload images of fish and get predictions about their health status using computer vision models.